 The Relay Logic is a hard-wired controller, used for process automation and machine.
 Even so, soon programming languages replace it.
 The Ladder Logic is a great example, because of the invention of the PLC and the appearance of microprocessors.

 Why is Ladder Logic Popular?

-Ladder Logic is similar to an electrical schematic drawing, because it is a programming language based on graphics.
-For electricians, engineers and students switching from an electric circuit to Ladder Logic was surprisingly simple.
+Ladder Logic is similar to an electrical schematic drawing because it is a programming language based on graphics.
+For electricians, engineers and students, switching from an electric circuit to Ladder Logic were surprisingly simple.